Activities for Exploring the Five Senses

 Mindfulness and the Art of Chocolate Eating from MindSpace/Meditation in Schools: Who could resist?
 Just make sure nobody in your group is allergic to chocolate!

-Listening Deeply to Music: Music therapist Maya Benattar explains how to listen to music mindfully, to "really hear it and experience it on a deep level... really hear and notice all of its complexities, layers, and subtleties."
+Listening Deeply: An Exercise in Mindfulness: Music therapist Maya Benattar explains how to listen to music mindfully, to "really hear it and experience it on a deep level... really hear and notice all of its complexities, layers, and subtleties."

 15 Five Senses Activities from Play to Learn Preschool